CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 or if there is more new ice than will fit into the thinnest ice category, then the new ice is spread over the entire cell.

+If ``tr_fsd=true``, lateral growth at the edges of exisiting floes may occur, calculated using the prognostic floe size distribution as described in Horvat & Tziperman (2015) and Roach et al. (2018).
+Lateral growth modifies the ITD and the FSD.

 If the latent heat flux is negative (i.e., latent heat is transferred from the ice to the atmosphere), snow or snow-free ice sublimates at the top surface.
 If the latent heat flux is positive, vapor from the